World Chefs: New York's Marc Forgione recalls surviving recession

-NEW YORK Marc Forgione chronicles in his first book how his eponymous New York restaurant that opened in 2008 survived early tough reviews and the Great Recession and became a Michelin-star destination.
+NEW YORK, April 29 Marc Forgione chronicles in his first book how his eponymous New York restaurant that opened in 2008 survived early tough reviews and the Great Recession and became a Michelin-star destination.

 This 35-year-old son of Larry Forgione, who is considered a pioneer of modern American cuisine, trained with top European and American chefs after college.
 After achieving success with his own restaurant, he won the popular U.S. television competition show "Iron Chef" on the Food Network in 2010.